executablebooks/markdown-it-py/docs/using.md

 - `js-default`: This is the default in the JavaScript version.
   Compared to `commonmark`, it disables HTML parsing and enables the table and strikethrough components.
 - `gfm-like`: This configures the parser to approximately comply with the [GitHub Flavored Markdown specification](https://github.github.com/gfm/).
-  Compared to `commonmark`, it disables HTML parsing and enables the table, strikethrough and linkify components.
+  Compared to `commonmark`, it enables the table, strikethrough and linkify components.
   **Important**, to use this configuration you must have `linkify-it-py` installed.

 ```{code-cell}